-One taste and you’ll love this liver and onions recipe.
+One taste and you’ll LOVE this liver and onions recipe.
 Especially when made with rabbit liver.
+The flavor is so totally mild!

 People either love liver or hate it.
 And sometimes the only reason is how it’s cooked.
 Nothing is more disappointing than expecting liver, but finding a slab of overcooked, chewy brown rubber on your plate.

 If anyone needs a foolproof recipe for liver and onions, it’s me.
-After years of turning liver into rubber, I finally came up with this simple and delicious method of cooking liver -- I now cook it WITH the onions.
+After years of eating my parents' rubbery liver and onions, I finally came up with this simple and delicious method of cooking liver: Easy - cook the liver WITH the onions.

 Problem solved - in just minutes you can have succulent and